Sidley Updates

 Companies have more options to avoid and/or mitigate the impact of targeted tariffs (e.g., an additional 60% tariff on China origin products), including relocating production to countries that present lower tariff risk.
 The United States uses a subjective “substantial transformation” test to determine the country of origin of articles for purposes of these types of additional tariffs, so identifying which productions operations need to be moved is critical (i.e., country of origin analyses matter).

 Increased tariffs will also generate opportunities for companies that produce in the United States, or that can move production to the United States.
-As tariffs increase, exporting countries and/or exporters to find ways to lower the prices of articles shipped to the United States (to try to offset some of the impact of U.S. tariffs).
+As tariffs increase, exporting countries and/or exporters will try to find ways to lower the prices of articles shipped to the United States (to try to offset some of the impact of U.S. tariffs).
 This may harm domestic producers, who could then seek to utilize U.S. trade remedy laws to impose further tariffs on imported articles to protect domestic market share.
 Also, companies producing in other countries that are harmed by trade diversion caused by heightened U.S. tariffs may also seek recourse under those countries’ trade remedy laws.

 The next few years will be a bumpy ride.
 Companies need to prepare the best they can and be prepared to be nimble once the tariffs start flying.